 Can Nootropics Help Anxiety?

 While you might take nootropics to improve cognitive function (make you smarter), some of them can impact your brain function for better mental health (also known as adaptogens).
 Nootropics/adaptogens can be one part of your holistic plan for lowering your anxiety and stress.
-The list below of the best anxiety nootropics is based on sound clinical research.
+The list below of the best nootropics for anxiety is based on sound clinical research.

-The Best Nootropics for Social Anxiety
+The Best Nootropic for Social Anxiety

 One type of anxiety is social anxiety.
 It’s characterized by having a strong persistent fear of social situations, being judged by other people, or being humiliated or rejected.
 You may avoid places or events where you must interact with people.
-Fortunately, the following list of nootropics for generalized anxiety can also work for social anxiety.
+Fortunately, the following list of the best nootropics for anxiety can also work for social anxiety.

 The Best Nootropics for Anxiety